JosephJay494/Son-of-the-creator/README.md

 ln this section i created Jtw token that will help to increase security in our API for our users as they Login.

 In this section l've created the user authenticator that will only allow user to create, read, update and delet once they have logged in.

+I established the relationship  between the tables in the database which are books and users in a way that i can assign a particular post to its user, 'showing who posted the post'.
+Now in this section one can only delete a post if he/she is the ower of the post that they may want to delete.